• Home

 As an advertiser, you’ve got to pay attention to the length of your video.
 10-15 seconds is ideal for mid-roll ads, and you need to also pay attention to the ad placement.
 As a general rule of thumb, place your ads on video content that are highly relevant to your brand.

-What are post-roll and pre-roll and its importance?
+What are post-roll and pre-roll and their importance?

 A pre-roll ad usually plays before the start of the video content – and that’s why the prefix “pre” is attached to the name.
 Let’s say you want to watch a video that comes with a pre-roll ad, the player will first play the pre-roll ad before diving into the video content.